rancher/rancher.github.io/rancher/v1.2/en/rancher-services/networking/index.md

 If you are facing issues with cross host communication, please refer to our troubleshooting [documentation]({{site.baseurl}}/rancher/{{page.version}}/{{page.lang}}/faqs/troubleshooting/#cross-host-communication).

-### Example of Rancher's IPSec Network Driver
+### Example of Rancher's IPSec Network Service

-In a network driver in Rancher, there are several options that are defined.
+To leverage the CNI framework, you can enable a network infrastructure service, which is created from a network driver in a yaml file.
+In the `network_driver` key of the yaml, there are several options that are defined.

-Here is an example of Rancher's IPsec network driver, which is configured in the `rancher-compose.yml` file.
+Here is an example of Rancher's IPsec infrastructure service.
+The `network_driver` is configured in the `rancher-compose.yml` file.

 ```yaml
 ipsec: